astorije/fulky/test/fixtures/globals-comment.md

-# Using `globals`
+# Using `globals` with a body

-Statements in the `globals` block will be run once prior to any test execution.
+Statements in the body of `globals` will be run once prior to any test execution.

 <!-- fulky:globals
 const chai = require('chai');